ecmwf/anemoi-inference/docs/inference/parallel.rst

    :depth: 2

-If the memory requirements of your model are too large to fit within a single GPU, you can run Anemoi-Inference in parallel across multiple GPUs.
+If the memory requirements of your model are too large to fit within a single device, you can run Anemoi-Inference in parallel across multiple devices.
 The parallel runner distributes the model across devices and coordinates inference execution.

 ***************